Adamjakobsen/FYS4150/Project4/README.md

 make run L=2 mc_cycles=100000 burn_pct=10 lower_temp=1 upper_temp=2 temp_step=0.5 align=0
 ```
 - Parameters
-  - \textbf{L:} size of the grid of a total of N = LXL electrons
+  - L: size of the grid of a total of N = LXL electrons
-  - \textbf{mc_cycles:} number of N atemped randomly selected spin flips
+  - mc_cycles: number of N atemped randomly selected spin flips
-  - \textbf{burn_pct:} percentage of mc_cycles to burn
+  - burn_pct: percentage of mc_cycles to burn
-  - \textbf{lower_temp:} temperature to begin the loop of temperatures (each temperature is saved in a different file)
+  - lower_temp: temperature to begin the loop of temperatures (each temperature is saved in a different file)
-  - \textbf{upper_temp:} temperature to stop the loop of temperatures
+  - upper_temp: temperature to stop the loop of temperatures
-  - \textbf{temp_step:} step to make beging from lower_temp, inclusive
+  - temp_step: step to make beging from lower_temp, inclusive
-  - \textbf{align:} 0 is initialize spin configuration randomly, 1 is initialize all up, 2 is initialize all down.
+  - align: 0 is initialize spin configuration randomly, 1 is initialize all up, 2 is initialize all down.